dmcruz/react-kata/README.md

 ```

 3. Since the project has been bootstrapped from create-react-app the dependencies have been installed.
 All you have to do is run `npm start` in terminal to run the app.

+   Note: run `npm install` before `npm start` if you didn't start from scratch.

 4. Once the app has been compiled successfully, access the URL in your browser: http://localhost:3000
 5. You can open another instance of a terminal and run tests.